 Over to you

 Building a strong work culture in a remote team may be challenging, but it’s necessary to create a work environment where your employees actually enjoy going to work.
-Creating this environment can result in higher productivity and retention, which are the goals of every successful company.
+Creating this environment can result in higher engagement, productivity, and retention, which are the goals of every successful company.
 We hope the advice above can help you build a strong culture in your remote team, whether your team is adjusting to working from home, or you have been remote for a while.

 The GoSkills LMS is the ideal solution to train your remote team and help them stay productive.
 You can upload custom courses, use classroom courses to track attendance to virtual lessons and live streams, and the GoSkills award-winning course library is an optional add-on.